- City Projects

 In 1980, the Department of Planning and the Historic District Commission kicked off the initiative to update the 1970 Rockville Preservation Plan.
 The first step for this initiative was to develop a program that thoroughly assessed and provided recommendations to update preservation policies, programming, and activities.
 A guiding framework, called the Recommended Historic Preservation Action Program (Action Program), was created.
 This Action Program, comprised of a series of goals and actions, sought to achieve particular preservation objectives and to likewise be used in the development of a long-range municipal preservation plan.
 After a thorough public comment period, the Action Program was approved in 1981 and incorporated as an amendment into the city’s 1970 Master Plan.
 In 1983 and then again in 1985, the Action Program was further updated and expanded to meet Rockville’s heritage management needs.

-Based upon objectives identified in the Recommended Historic Preservation Action Program, in 1985 the city commenced the initiative to now develop a long-range municipal preservation plan.
-Via a cooperative effort with the Maryland Historical Trust, university partners, and other stakeholders, the Historic Resource Management Plan was formulated.
-This plan was created based upon the Resource Protection Planning Process developed by the National Park Service.
-In 1986, the HRMP was adopted by the Mayor and Council.
+Based upon objectives identified in the Recommended Historic Preservation Action Program, in 1985 the city commenced the initiative to develop a long-range municipal preservation plan.
+Via a cooperative effort with the Maryland Historical Trust, university partners, and other stakeholders, the HRMP was formulated.
+This plan was created based upon the Resource Protection Planning Process developed by the National Park Service and adopted by the Mayor and Council in 1986.

 Precedents: Past Planning Documents and Meetings